-Every year, practising barristers must declare their total income to the Bar Council.
-A practising certificate fee is payable depending on your declared income for the previous year.
+Every year, practising barristers must declare their total income (net of VAT) to the Bar Council.
+A practising certificate fee is payable depending on declared income for the previous year.

 In November 2016, the Bar Council published a consultation regarding practising certificate fees.
-The consultation revealed how many (of 15,800) barristers are in each practising certficate category:
+The consultation revealed how many (of 15,800) practising barristers are in each income band category:

 Approximately one-third of all practising barristers (31.7%) earn less than £60,000 p.a.